Tonto Dikeh: Controversy

+In 2014, Dikeh was rumored to have been in a sexual relationship with Rukky Sanda.
+However, during an interview with Rukky Sanda the rumour was debunked.

 Her traditional marriage to Olakunle Churchill was held in August 2015.

-In 2014, she was rumored to have been in a sexual relationship with Rukky Sanda.
-However, during an interview with Rukky Sanda the rumour was debunked.

-In February 2016, Dikeh gave birth to her son, whom she nicknamed Baby X. However, since then, the couple has gone and moved different ways.
+In February 2016, Dikeh gave birth to their son, King, whom she nicknamed Baby X. Dikeh's marriage to Churchill ended in 2017 amid accusations of infidelity and domestic abuse.

-Dikeh had in early October 2021 entangled herself in a web of controversy after publishing in her social media handles, purported voice notes suggesting that her ex-lover, JOSEPH EGBRI (popularly known as Prince Kpokpogri) had sex tapes and nude photos on his smartphone of Usiwo Orezimena Jane, a Nigerian dancer, popularly known as JANEMENA.
+Dikeh had in early October 2021 entangled herself in a web of controversy after publishing in her social media handles, purported voice notes suggesting that her ex-lover, Joseph Egbri (popularly known as Prince Kpokpogri) had sex tapes and nude photos on his smartphone of Usiwo Orezimena Jane, a Nigerian twerk dancer, popularly known as Janemena.
 Dikeh was reported to have made the allegations in the wake of her messy breakup with her ex-lover, Kpokpogri, in September.

 Endorsements

-On 5 February 2016, Tonto Dikeh was named an Ambassador to a property firm in Abuja (NUMATVILLE) worth millions of Naira.
+On 5 February 2016, Dikeh was named an ambassador to a property firm in Abuja, Numatville, worth millions of Naira.

-On 9 January 2018, Tonto Dikeh gets an endorsement as a brand ambassador for a beauty and skincare brand (Pels International).
+On 9 January 2018, Dikeh received an endorsement as a brand ambassador for a beauty and skincare brand, Pels International.
 The beauty brand is popularly known for making skin brightening beauty products.

 On 8 March 2018, Dikeh became an ambassador for Sapphire Scents, a new perfume line offering distributorship business opportunities to Nigerians.

-On 27 April 2018, Tonto Dikeh bagged an endorsement deal with the National Agency For Prohibition of Trafficking In Persons (NAPTIP) on human trafficking.
+On 27 April 2018, Dikeh bagged an endorsement deal with the National Agency for the Prohibition of Trafficking In Persons (NAPTIP) on human trafficking.